NicolasTKP/FutureHack/README.md

 ## Rule-Based Malicious Word Detection
  This project includes a rule-based module and a utility function to
    - Detect and flag reviews that contain malicious or rude keywords
-   - Identify toxic words in both Engliah and Malay
+   - Identify toxic words in both English and Malay
 ## Performance
 ```
 Classification Report: